 A few years ago, I got an excellent deal on a wonderful house, except for one thing—no bathtub.
 I'm a bath enthusiast!
 Here's my solution.

 I have always enjoyed a good, long soak with music, candles, and the works.
-Even so, when the opportunity to buy a nice house at a good price came along three years ago, I had to take it—even without a bath.
-For the last three years, I showered, went to the local pool as often as possible, and searched for a portable bath.
+Even so, when the opportunity to buy a nice house at a good price came along a few years ago, I had to take it—even without a bath.
+For three years, I showered, went to the local pool as often as possible, and searched for a portable bath.

 The problem with portable baths is that they are usually too expensive, too big, unwieldy, and have to be inflated.
 After diligent searching for years, I finally found the LUCKUP Portable Bath, and I have to share the information!